 As for the over-wheel winglets, their job is to help control the wake coming off the front tyres and direct it away from the rear wing.
 That’s been a role traditionally performed by vortices from the front wing – but in a way that makes them hugely sensitive when running in following car conditions.
 The winglets will achieve the same thing, but in a way that is more aerodynamically resilient in close racing.

-3. The car will feature 18” wheels with low-profile tyres for the first time
+3. The car will feature 18-inch low-profile tyres for the first time

-F1 fans will have recently seen lots of footage of teams testing Pirelli’s bigger 18” wheels in readiness for next year.
+F1 fans will have recently seen lots of footage of teams testing Pirelli’s bigger 18-inch tyres in readiness for next year.

-The new Pirelli compounds and constructions for these 18” wheels have been designed with the goal of reducing the amount the tyres overheat when they slide – a primary aspect that should help with closer racing.
+The new Pirelli compounds and constructions for these 18-inch tyres have been designed with the goal of reducing the amount the tyres overheat when they slide – a primary aspect that should help with closer racing.

 The lower profile tyres also have the added benefit of reducing the sidewall deflection changes and the resulting aerodynamic wake effect that occurs.
 The teams spend a lot of effort on simulating the airflow regimes around the tyre shapes and interactions with the car bodywork.
 Reducing the sensitivity in this area will be a benefit in both the car design process and resource required – something that's particularly important in the era of the cost cap.